 Competitors may choose to forgo their multibot bonus so long as their robot still meets the base weight for their weight class.
-If a competitor's robot requires the multibot bonus to make weight, but arrives at the cage with a non-functional multibot, the match will be forfeited.

 Any active cameras or recording equipment on the bot do not count towards the robot's weight, but must be approved during safety inspection by an event organizer or head referee.